DongYanqi1029/gr1-learning-TAMP/README.md

 3. ros-noetic-explore-lite

 # TODO
-1. Try object pose estimation with depth image (point cloud data not working very well).
-2. Add a gazebo scene with person.
+1. Add a gazebo scene with person(static and dynamic).
-3. Add object following actuator for gr1startegy.
+2. Add object following actuator for gr1startegy.